diffpy/diffpy.github.io/products/diffpycmi/install.rst

     export PATH="/opt/local/bin:$PATH"

-2 Install DiffPy.CMI
+2 Install |diffpycmi|
 ------------------------------------------------------------------------

-Unzip the DiffPy.CMI tarball into a directory of your choice.
+Unzip the |diffpycmi| tarball into a directory of your choice.
 Execute the included :file:`install` script and follow the prompts. ::

    # replace VERSION to match the actual filename